lauragift21/Shopper/README.md

 User Stories

-- [x] User should be able to register/login
+* User should be able to register/login
-- [ ] User should be able to create product
+* User should be able to create product
-- [ ] User should be able to pay for products using PayStack
+* User should be able to pay for products using paystack
-- [ ] User should get email and SMS confirmation notification after purchase with details of payment
+* User should get email and SMS confirmation notification after purchase with details of payment
-- [ ] Admin dashboard should be integrated
+* Admin dashboard should be integrated

 ## Installation